The Mall at Greece Ridge: History

 McCurdy's closed in 1994 and the chain was sold to The May Company, which rebranded all stores as Kaufmann's, giving the mall two of their stores.
 The Bon-Ton filed an anti-trust lawsuit against The May Company, for not being able to go into the Rochester area.
 The May Company settled with The Bon-Ton, allowing them to buy all the former McCurdy's stores, except the Long Ridge Mall location.
 Kaufmann's moved from the former Sibley's to the McCurdy's space, while The Bon-Ton took over the Sibley's space.

 Caldor went out of business in 1996, and their anchor store was demolished and replaced with a Hoyts Cinema, which opened in 1998, before rebranding to Regal Cinemas in 2004.
 Lechmere went out of business in 1997 and Burlington moved downstairs, to the former Lechmere location, in 2005.
 In 2006, the mall's name was shortened to The Mall at Greece Ridge, dropping the word Center.
 That same year, Kaufmann's was rebranded as Macy's.
 In 2012, The Bon-Ton anchor store closed and was demolished.
 It was replaced with a new wing of the mall, completed in 2014.

 The Sears anchor store closed in 2018.
 It was replaced by a True Storage self-storage facility managed by CubeSmart in 2024.
+On September 1, 2026, True Storage sold the facility to Greece NY Storage PropCo LLC, an affiliate of Glacier Global Partners, and became managed by StoreEase.

 On January 19, 2023, it was announced that Regal Cinemas would close, as a result of the economic impact of the COVID-19 pandemic.
 Apple Cinemas renovated the space and reopened it on March 14, 2025.

 In 2024, Burlington moved from their anchor building to a smaller in-line space in the mall, formerly occupied by Bed Bath & Beyond.

 Macy's closed both of their anchor stores on March 23, 2025.
-5 days later, Boscov’s announced they would open a new anchor store including the former Burlington location, and an expansion across the full width of the mall, to Entrance 6.
+5 days later, Boscov's announced they would open a new anchor store including the former Burlington location, and an expansion across the full width of the mall, to Entrance 6.
 The owner of Jim's at the Mall, a popular diner next to entrance 6, refused to relocate, resulting in a change.org petition.
 The Boscov's store was constructed and is set to open in the Fall of 2025, the chain's first location in the Rochester area.
 The store opened on October 30, 2025.